bkane2/eta-py/README.md

 ##### Episodic Logic (EL)

-For more complex reasoning-intensive tasks, events may be represented using formulas in [Episodic Logic](https://www.cs.rochester.edu/research/epilog/) (EL), an expressive first-order intensional logic where events (or episodes) are explicit constants, and can be *characterized* by formulas using a `**` operator.
+For more complex reasoning-intensive tasks, events may be represented using formulas in [Episodic Logic](https://www.cs.rochester.edu/research/epilog/) (EL), an expressive first-order intensional logic where events (or episodes) are explicit terms, and can be *characterized* by formulas using a `**` operator.

 E.g., `((|John| go.v |Store3|) ** E2) (E2 during.p Now7)`